How to Make Your Bathtub Non-Slip

 - Install multiple bath mats-Bath mats are inexpensive and provide a stable area for you to walk on, especially if your floor tends to be smooth/slippery

-- Consider installing bath tile or a material that is more stable to walk on.
+- Consider installing bath tile or material that is more stable to walk on

 - Have a separate enclosure for your shower and bathtub, reducing the amount of water that may spill on the floor